10 Best Cycling Glasses Goggles

 UV Protection and Impact Resistance

 Impact resistance matters equally for mountain bikers and gravel riders.
-Low-hanging branches, kicked-up rocks, and unexpected crashes all pose risks.
+Low-hanging branches, kicked-up rocks, and unexpected crashes all pose real risks.
 Polycarbonate lenses are the industry standard for sport eyewear because they combine light weight with high impact resistance.
-If you ride technical terrain frequently, prioritize models with shatterproof ratings and frames that hold the lens securely even after a fall.
+If you ride technical terrain frequently, prioritize models with shatterproof construction and frames that hold the lens securely even after a fall.

 Sizing and Coverage Considerations